 "The truth is," Parekh argues, "the whole world is unsafe."

 The side hustle has paid off.
 Today, his clients include some of Mumbai's most affluent.
-A week-long trip costs no less than Rs 5 lakh per head, manifold what you'd pay for a Europe trip.
-Guests are usually first timers and to break down an enormously varied continent is exciting, but also daunting for Parekh.
+Two week-long trip costs no less than Rs 5 lakh per head, manifold what you'd pay for a Europe trip.
+Guests are usually first-timers and to break down an enormously varied continent is exciting, but also daunting for Parekh.
 "I usually tell clients, go to South America after you have travelled the world.
 It takes a different mindset to appreciate the place.
 It's for those who are curious about life."

-The itinerary includes, obviously, a trail to Machu Picchu, standing under Iguazu Falls and swimming withthe giant tortoises and dolphins in the Galapagos.
+The itinerary includes, obviously, a trail to Machu Picchu, standing under Iguazu Falls and swimming with the giant tortoises and dolphins in the Galapagos.
 The countries that a client will visit are chosen after a detailed interaction, personality assessment and lesson in geography, which he conducts using a large map that hangs on the office wall.
 "Since the excitement of a holiday should start with the planning, I have designed my studio to look like a microcosm of Latin America."
 It's more home, less office, and the walls carry framed snapshots of carnivals at Rio, the pristine Caribbean coastline and Patagonia's dramatic peaks.

 The stereo plays the rumba as we chat.
 The vibe of this profession is in stark contrast to his day job.
-"All my life, I've worked in a factory; a structured, straight jacketed environment.
+"All my life, I've worked in a factory; a structured, straight-jacketed environment.
 The thrill [of the travel firm] was something I hadn't experienced in years."
 If he's the experienced boss there, he's a rookie here.